400.00 General Information

 PURCHASES FOR PERSONAL USE ARE NOT ALLOWED.

-The Director of Procurement at MSU-Bozeman is designated as the ratifying official and will seek approval of the ratification from the University Business Office.
-Upon approval, the Director of Procurement will ratify the unauthorized commitment.
+The Director of Procurement & Contract Services at MSU-Bozeman is designated as the ratifying official and will seek approval of the ratification from the Assistant Vice President for Financial Services.
+Upon approval, the Director of Procurement & Contract Services will ratify the unauthorized commitment.
 The authority may be exercised only when -

 - Supplies or services have been provided to and accepted by the University, or the University has obtained or will obtain a benefit resulting from performance of the unauthorized commitment;